Psychedelic Beacon

 State-level access is no longer theoretical — roughly 16,000 people have received legal psilocybin in Oregon, Colorado's healing center network is rapidly expanding, and New Mexico's medical program could begin treating patients by year's end.
 The proliferation of trigger laws in states like South Dakota suggests that FDA approval would immediately unlock access far beyond the current pioneering states.

-The most underappreciated development may be the insurance question.
+The most underappreciated development may not be the insurance question but the speed question.
+Six months ago, the consensus view in the field was that an FDA decision on COMP360 was unlikely before Q3 2027.
+With EO 14401, the April 24 CNPV grant, the rolling NDA submission already underway, and a trigger-law framework that already covers nearly 90% of the U.S. population, an FDA approval decision could realistically come in Q4 2026 or Q1 2027 — with state-level legal availability following within 30 days in most of the country.
+That telescoped timeline — from "years away" to "within a year, perhaps" — is the change that hasn't fully been absorbed by patients, providers, or payers.
 FDA approval, combined with DEA rescheduling of the approved formulation, would transform psilocybin from a $500–$3,400 out-of-pocket expense into a potentially covered treatment for millions of Americans with treatment-resistant depression.
 That shift — from wellness luxury to reimbursable medicine — is what separates a niche state program from a healthcare revolution.
 The science is now largely in.
-The regulatory and political machinery, for all its contradictions, is grinding forward.
+The regulatory and political machinery, for all its contradictions, has begun to grind forward faster than most observers expected.

 Frequently Asked Questions